matthiashw/gamenoise/README.md

-# gamenoise ingame Music Player
+# gamenoise
-Build in C# and WPF
+An ingame Music Player build in C# and WPF.

-for more information visit [www.gamenoise.de](http://www.gamenoise.de)
+For more information visit [www.gamenoise.de](http://www.gamenoise.de).